May 2011: Journey to Guadalcanal

 Villagers washing their clothes

-My favorite part of the trail was not the rainforest’s, the river, or the flocks of noisy cockatoos, it was the people I met along the way.
-Everyone was so photogenic, especially the kids, many of whom had dark skin and blond curly hair.
-The villages were idyllic in setting surrounded by coconut trees, and rainforests.
-Life seemed to really slow down here.
-The villages were all the same.
-Little kids played side by side with scavenging pigs while the women cooked, and the men were off in the jungles tending to their crops.
-Everyone was thrilled to have their photo taken.
+My favorite part of the trail wasn’t the rainforest, the river, or even the flocks of noisy cockatoos—it was the people I met along the way.
+Everyone seemed so photogenic, especially the children, many of whom had dark skin and striking blond curly hair.

 This pretty girl along the Tenaru Falls trail was washing her clothes in the river, and she couldn’t stop smiling when I met her.
 I told her she was very pretty and she even smiled bigger.